-The annual amount to be paid for a specific insurance.
+The annual amount to be paid for specific insurance.
 Some factors influencing the premium cost are the insured’s age and medical condition, geographical area of cover, country of residency, deductible, payment frequency, underwriting type.

-Medication which is not available without a physician’s prescription.
+Medication is not available without a physician’s prescription.
 While filing a claim, the physician’s prescription is supposed to be enclosed.
 Opposite to Over The Counter Drugs.

 Treatment to promote and encourage health and doing so to prevent diseases.